Click on the image below to view a promo video for The Pharaoh of Good and Ill

 Boularderie Island Press

-ISBN: 978-1-926448-07-7 $22.95 With The Next Twenty-five, Butt’s poems reflect two groups of flowers: common English garden blooms, and lesser known, often hidden, wildflowers increasingly endangered by corporate agriculture and suburban sprawl.
+With The Next Twenty-five, Butt’s poems reflect two groups of flowers: common English garden blooms, and lesser known, often hidden, wildflowers increasingly endangered by corporate agriculture and suburban sprawl.
 Lyrical, thoughtful, and frequently witty, and infused with a numinous spirituality, her work lifts a colloquial voice honed in rural Southwestern Ontario to celebrate our human relationships with blossom.

 A Hundred Poems About Flowers – the third twenty-five by Robyn Marie Butt